databrickslabs/overwatch/docs-compose/overwatch_docs/content/DeployOverwatch/SystemTableIntegration/_index.md

 ## Fetching data from Multi Account System Table

-With the introduction of this new feature in Overwatch, we have expanded the capabilities to fetch system table data from multiple different accounts, enabling seamless multi-account deployments.
-This enhancement requires minimal adjustments in configuration and additional infrastructure setup in the workspaces of other accounts.
+With the integration of System Table in Overwatch, fetching system table data from multiple different accounts becomes easy, enabling seamless multi-account deployments.
+This setup requires minimal adjustments in configuration and additional infrastructure setup in the workspaces of other accounts.
 Follow the link to configure
 [Multi Account System Table Integration]({{%relref "DeployOverwatch/SystemTableIntegration/SystemTableConfiguration"%}}/#ConfigurationChangesRequiredForMultiAccountSystemTableIntegration)